 Restating a thesis statement reminds readers of the writer’s main claim about the topic.
 It is important that a writer does not state his/her thesis exactly as it was stated in the introductory paragraph.
 Instead, it should be rephrased.

 Summarizing the key ideas from the body section of the written text will reiterate the logic and credibility of the information that a writer has presented.
-However, it is important that a writer does not state the key ideas as they were stated in the introductory paragraph or body paragraphs.
+It is also helpful to briefly summarize the counterarguments from the body section.
+However, it is important that a writer does not state the key ideas and counterarguments as they were stated in other parts of the text.
 They must be rephrased.

 Ending with a clincher reminds readers of the importance of the writer’s topic; it emphasizes the significance of the information that has been presented.
 And a writer must indicate what readers should do with the information.
 For example, a clincher might lead readers to consider acting on the topic in some way (in a subtle or obvious way).
 Sometimes a clincher will echo the hook from the introductory paragraph.

 The following examples are the same ones that appears in the writing guide for Writing a Strong Introduction.

 (Introduction) Meeting someone for the first time without a proper introduction can be awkward.
 Likewise, a text without an introductory paragraph leaves a lot to be desired.
 The introduction is the first thing that readers see in a text.
 For that reason, it ought to engage and inform readers.
 To accomplish this, writers should begin texts with an introductory paragraph that includes an effective hook, background information, and thesis statement.